 Even if you have no ties to Ohio whatsoever, you can still enjoy these peanut butter and chocolate candies.
 They are great because they are incredibly simple to make and do not require you to bake anything, or cook sugar to a certain temperature.
 All you need to do is mix, form little peanut butter balls and dip into chocolate.
 Yum!

-What to Serve with this Buckeye Dip Recipe
+What to Serve with this Buckeye Dessert Dip

 We like to serve this sweet dip with a variety of dippers, including: